kopala13/TBC/README.md

 ### Option 2
 From the Code section, download the ZIP file.
 When you extract it, open `index.html` in your desired web browser.

-## How to Use Project
-### To Set Up Project Locally
-Firstly, you need to have Git installed.
-Link: [https://git-scm.com/](https://git-scm.com/)
-### Next Step is to Clone the Repository
-Navigate to where you want to clone the Repository: **cd path/to/your/directory**
-Use this command to clone the Repository: `git clone https://github.com/Ge0rgeM/TBC.git`
 ### Access Project
 Lastly, to access the project file, open the file `index.html` in your browser.